sphinx-contrib/httpdomain/doc/index.rst

       .. sourcecode:: rst

          .. autotornado:: yourwebapp:app
-            :endpoints: user, post, friends
+            :endpoints: User.get, User.post, Friends.get

-      will document :func:`user`, :func:`post`, and :func:`friends`
+      will document the :func:`get` and :func:`post` methods of the :class:`User` :class:`RequestHandler` and the :func:`get` method
-      view functions, and
+      of the :class:`Friend` :class:`RequestHandler`, while

       .. sourcecode:: rst

          .. autotornado:: yourwebapp:app
             :endpoints:

-      will document all endpoints in the flask app.
+      will document all endpoints in the tornado app.

       For compatibility, omitting this option will produce the same effect like above.